MartinCanovas/mongodb-atlas/README.md

 <br/><br/>
 # Usage

-Add the `org_id` value in variables.tf file with your Organization ID.
+Edit the variables.tf file and add values for the following variables:
+- org_id
+- project_id
+- email_address

 Change other variables value such as instance type, MongoDB version, and whitelist IP to your needs.